 You may be thinking about how bad it would be to have to repay funds.

-The new grant regulations include potential prosecution of officials who certify the costs for their organization under the False Claims Act.
+The grant regulations include the potential prosecution of officials who certify their organization’s costs under the False Claims Act.

 Do I have your attention now?

 - Yes, people could go to jail under the grant regulations.

 Don’t be in denial about this.

 Would you like to be a better grant manager?

 We have another grant management training seminar coming soon.

 Click here to get all the details!

 Lucy Morgan CPA, MBA

 CEO, Compliance Warrior